Ohio Auditor of State

 The Auditor’s office also offers performance auditing for state and local public offices, identifies and investigates fraud in public agencies, provides financial services to local governments and promotes transparency in government.

-Auditor of State Senior Staff
+Auditor of State Executive Staff

-Auditor Keith Faber and his senior staff members direct the Auditor of State's office in its mission to provide efficient, effective and transparent government to Ohioans.
+Auditor Keith Faber and his senior staff members direct the Auditor of State's office in its mission to provide efficient, effective, and transparent government to Ohioans.

 - Sloan Spalding — Chief of Staff